ben-var/unsupervised-learning/README.md

-# Unsupervised Learning and Dimensionality Reduction for Bank Marketing and Letter Classification
+# Reducing Data Dimensionality using Unsupervised Learning on Bank Customer and Letter Classification Datasets

 This repository contains a detailed analysis on two different datasets.
 The analysis is in the analysis.pdf file.